johanley/book-les-mots-ont-une-ame/readme.md

 In that case, a file containing such bytes can have multiple valid encodings associated with it.

 Two encodings that are *not* the same as ASCII in the range 0..7F:
-- PostScript's built-in StandardEncoding
+- PostScript's built-in *StandardEncoding*
-- ISOLatin-1
+- *ISOLatin-1*

-The difference is just a single glyph/byte: octal 140 (hex 60) is a *grave* in ASCII, but a *quoteleft* in both ISOLatin-1 and PostScript's StandardEncoding.
+The difference is just a single glyph/byte: octal 140 (hex 60) is a *grave* in ASCII, but a *quoteleft* in both *ISOLatin-1* and PostScript's *StandardEncoding*.
-(See the PostScript Language Reference Manual, 3rd edition, page 783.)
+(See the *PostScript Language Reference Manual*, 3rd edition, page 783.)
 Sometimes you see text which mixes a *grave* with a *quoteright*, like this:

 `blah blah'

-This might be caused by using ISOLatin-1, and incorrectly expecting it to be ASCII-compatible.
+This might be caused by using *ISOLatin-1*, and incorrectly expecting it to be ASCII-compatible.

 PostScript handles single-byte encodings easily, using its encoding vector (whose length is 256).
 For multiple-byte encodings (Unicode encodings), PostScript can handle them, but with significantly more work (so I hear; I've never tried that myself).

-The windows-1252 encoding has more to offer than 8859-1.
+The *windows-1252* encoding has more to offer than 8859-1.
 Its set of glyphs is larger; rounded quotations and em-dashes are very nice to have, but are absent from 8859-1.

 Sometimes all you need is a lexer (tokens), not a full parser.